Azure-Samples/service-fabric-cluster-templates/SF-Managed-Standard-SKU-1-NT-AzureMonitor/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy a Service Fabric managed cluster using the *Standard* SKU.
 This cluster contains a single node type running *Windows Server 2019 Datacenter* on a *Standard_D2s_v3* size virtual machine scale set with Azure Monitor enabled.
+Azure Monitor Agent is the new / current logging extension meant to replace other existing extensions.
+However, Windows Azure Diagnostics (WAD) currently provides the most comprehensive level of monitoring that can cover: events, counters, Event Tracing for Windows (ETW) as well as other information.
+A WAD template example is located here: [SF-Managed-Standard-SKU-1-NT-WAD](../SF-Managed-Standard-SKU-1-NT-WAD).
+See [Resources](#resources) for additional information.

 ## Use Powershell to deploy your cluster